Foweles in the frith

 Foweles in the frith is a short, five-line Middle English poem.
-It is found in a manuscript from the thirteenth century (Bodley 21713) containing mostly legal writings, and is accompanied by a musical score for two voices.
+It is found in a manuscript from the thirteenth century (Douce 139) containing mostly legal writings, and is accompanied by a musical score for two voices.

-The poem which features both rhyme and alliteration is one of a relatively small number of lyric poems from that century, and the only one with music.
+The poem, which features both rhyme and alliteration, is one of a relatively small number of lyric poems from that century, and the only one with music.
 It is not entirely clear whether the poem is complete, or just the refrain of a longer poem: there are no other poems in the manuscript that provide any context.
 While it may well be a secular love song, there is no consensus on whether it is secular or religious.

 Text

 Interpretations

 According to Thomas Moser, most critics until the 1960s read the poem as a secular love poem, reading the last two lines as "I walk with much sorrow because of a woman who is the best of bone and blood".
-But then more allegorical readings were proposed, specifically by Edmund Reiss who provided a religious reading for the poem, with a focus on the word "beste" in the last line: an Old Testament-inspired meaning sees "beste" as "beast", meaning that humankind after the Fall of man suffers "sulch sorw", and a New Testament-reading pointing to Christ as the "best of living beings".
+But then more allegorical readings were proposed, specifically by Edmund Reiss, who provided a religious reading for the poem, with a focus on the word "beste" in the last line: an Old Testament-inspired meaning sees "beste" as "beast", meaning that humankind after the Fall of man suffers "sulch sorw", and a New Testament-reading pointing to Christ as the "best of living beings".
 Reiss's religious interpretation was convincing to James I. Wimsatt, but not to John Huber or to R. T. Davies, who found it unbelievable.
 Moser sees the beast/best reference as a pun.
 In Middle English, both could be written as "best": Modern English "best" was earlier written as "betst" but had lost the medial -t- by the thirteenth century; Modern English "beast" was [beste] in Middle English, pronounced /best/ with a long vowel, but scribes did not usually mark vowel length.
-In other words, both words could easily be spelled identical in the thirteenth century.
+In other words, both words could easily be spelled identically in the thirteenth century.

 Reiss saw another dual meaning in the word "wod", in the third line, usually read as the Middle English word for "mad".
 It also, Reiss argues, continues the list of natural environments listed in the first two lines--"frith" ("forest, game preserve") and "flod" ("flood").
 Reiss sees that series also in the first nouns of these three lines: "fowles", "fisses", and "I".
 "Wod", however, in its double meaning, indicates man's estrangement from nature after the Fall.
 R. T. Davies was not impressed with Reiss's reading of "wod".